8 Biggest Golf Longshots To Win The Masters At Augusta National

 Masters longshots

-In this Sunday, April 11, 2021 file photo, Hideki Matsuyama, of Japan, puts on the champion’s green jacket after winning the Masters golf tournament as Dustin Johnson watches in Augusta, Ga.
-Matsuyama already is thinking about what to serve at the champions dinner next April.
+On Sunday, April 11, 2021, this photo shows Hideki Matsuyama, of Japan, wearing the champion’s green jacket after winning the Masters golf tournament as Dustin Johnson watches in Augusta, Georgia.
+Matsuyama is already thinking about what to serve at the champion’s dinner next April.
 It likely will include sushi.
 (AP Photo/David J. Phillip, File)

 4. Charl Schwartzel (100-1, 2011)

-Four Masters winners really embody the “longshot” category, with Schwartzel’s 2011 win being the last time someone with 100-1 odds or longer won the green jacket.
+Four Masters winners embody the “longshot” category, with Schwartzel’s 2011 win being the last time someone with 100-1 odds or longer won the green jacket.
 He beat out Jason Day and Adam Scott thanks to a 66 on Sunday and a 14-under finish.
-Ahead of that final round, Rory McIlroy led the field by four strokes and Schwartzel was 14-1 to come back and win, improbable in itself.
+Ahead of that final round, Rory McIlroy led the field by four strokes, and Schwartzel was 14-1 to come back and win, improbable.
 Rory melted down the finish, shooting an 80 on the final day and finishing T15.
-Schwartzel took advantage and became the penultimate winner in a six-year stretch of longshot dominance.
+Schwartzel took advantage and became the penultimate winner in six years of longshot dominance.

-In this April 10, 2011, file photo, former champion Phil Mickelson, right, helps Charl Schwartzel of South Africa, with his green jacket after winning the Masters golf tournament in Augusta, Ga.
+On April 10, 2011, this photo shows former champion Phil Mickelson helping Charl Schwartzel of South Africa with his green jacket after winning the Masters golf tournament in Augusta, Georgia.
 Schwartzel became the first Masters champion to close with four straight birdies, and that’s about what it took to separate himself on one of the most mesmerizing final rounds ever at Augusta National.
 (AP Photo/David J. Phillip, File)

 3. Angel Cabrera (125-1, 2009)

 As if Watson’s 2012 victory in a playoff wasn’t drama enough, Cabrera ended Sunday in a three-way playoff with Chad Campbell and Kenny Perry at 12-under.
 Perry fumbled the final two holes, shooting two bogeys, and fell into the playoff.
 Cabrera outlasted the other two in two extra holes, staving off Perry.
 He became the first (and still the only) Masters winner from Argentina and South America.
-Perry closed ahead of Round 1 with astounding 125-1 odds to win the tournament.
+Perry closed ahead of Round 1 with 125-1 odds of winning the tournament.

 masters longshots